-MassCONNECT, the only entrepreneur mentorship program in Massachusetts that dives deep into the life sciences industry, kicked off its second cycle of 2016 with a Technology Showcase this morning.
+MassCONNECT, the only entrepreneur mentorship program in Massachusetts that dives deep into the life sciences industry, kicked off its third cycle of 2016 with a Technology Showcase on Friday, October 14.
 At the Showcase, the chosen entrepreneurs presented their ideas to a room of industry executives and potential mentors for early feedback.

 The entrepreneurs are now matched with mentor teams that possess expertise specific to the entrepreneurs’ objectives and business needs.
 The entrepreneurs will receive coaching from these mentors over a two-month period before presenting in a final session in front of potential investors and partners.